kaii-lb/overskride/README.md

 - Showing errors to user

 # What doesn't work
-- Sending/receiving files
 - Audio profiles
 - Auto accept files
 - Changing files storage location
 - Battery polling over bluetooth

-###### obviously the "what doesn't work" is a lot right now, but its in the works :D